 Just two words.
 Street.
 Food.
 Honestly, if you're eating in a restaurant in Ho Chi Minh, you're f*cking up.
 Street food is almost always better, cheaper, and a more authentic experience all around.

-There aren't really any particular dishes that are "best" but one you can't leave Vietnam without having Pho, which is similar to Japanese ramen.
+There isn't one particular dish that is the "best" but one you can't leave Vietnam without trying is a piping hot bowl of pho.
 The complexity of the broth and the texture of the handmade noodles is insane and can't be missed.

 Click here for a map of all my favorite restaurants and street food spots!

 8. LOCAL WET MARKET

 I'd be willing to bet that Ho Chi Minh City has the largest concentration of wet markets in Southeast Asia.
 I mean the sheer number of markets you can stumble on in this city is crazy.
 A great example of local life, go early in the morning and watch mothers negotiating for that night's dinner, or shopkeepers catching a late breakfast at a street food stall.

 Hours: All the wet markets start early, typically 6:00am and tend to shut down before 11:00am.

-Address: All over, One particularly awesome one is behind Binh Tay if you go at 7:30am.
+Address: All over, but one particularly awesome one is behind Binh Tay if you go at 7:30am.

 9. Củ CHI TUNNELS

-This extensive network of underground tunnels criss-crosses the entire region and are what the Viet Cong used to attack American and South Vietnamese bases during the Tet offensive, as well as several other operations throughout the war.
+This extensive network of underground tunnels criss-crosses the entire region and are what the Viet Cong used to attack American and South Vietnamese bases during the Tet offensive.

-The 75-mile long tunnel complex is open to tourists brave enough to venture out, and you can even eat a meal similar to what someone living in the tunnel might have.
+The 75-mile long tunnel complex is open to tourists, and you can even eat a meal similar to what someone living in the tunnel might have.
 If you are at all interested in the Vietnam war, I highly recommend visiting this area, as it will surprise and shock you, even after this description!

 Price: 100,000VD entrance fee (~$4.50 USD)